victoriaaoka/bp-esa-backend/README.md

 > http:<host_url>:<host_port>/api-docs
 ### How to Access and contribute ESA API Documentation
 * You can access the API documentation on `~<project_root_folder>/docs/swagger/{here}`
-* Each file represents and endpoint and it's configuration.
+* Each file represents an endpoint and it's configuration.
 * Swagger uses `YAML` syntax.
 You can write documentation to a particular endpoint and add it to the already existing endpoints here `~<project_root_folder>/docs/swagger/{here}`

 ## How To Contribute